oiusa/cheats/cryzen.io/v3/README.md

 made crouching left shift

-see players at 240fps (not updated yet)
+see players at 240fps

+instant fov change when ads (0.1ms)